Student Who Disagrees With Nigel Farage Becomes Viral Meme

 University of Birmingham student Harriet Ellis, 21, was just another engaged citizen in the crowd at Monday’s Brexit debate on Channel 4 titled “What The Nation Really Thinks.”

 That was until during the live telecast, UK Independence Party member Nigel Farage spoke on behalf of Leave Means Leave.
-Farage described what he dubbed “Remainer’s Brexit.”
+Farage described what he dubbed “Remainers Brexit.”

 Farage did not see her reaction at the time, but the collective internet did as the feelings she was communicating hit a nerve.